furkanbaydogan/furkanbaydogan/README.md

 - 👋 Hi, I’m @furkanbaydogan
 - 👀 I’m interested in computer science and programming
-- 🌱 I’m currently learning python and english
+- 🌱 I'm computer engineering student
-- 💞️ I’m looking to collaborate on algorithm, programming and python
+- 💞️ I’m looking to collaborate on algorithm and programming
-- 📫 How to reach me frknbydgn@outlook.com
+- 📫 How to reach me frknbydgn@gmail.com

 <!---
 furkanbaydogan/furkanbaydogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.